Unsalted Cultured Vegetable Beginner Recipe

 Originally published on February 19, 2015.

-Begin with this recipe named Garden Blend when new to making unsalted, cultured vegetables (cv’s).
-Below I take you step-by-step with only three ingredients …. cabbage, carrots, and culture starter.
-Don’t let simplicity fool you!!
+This is a good recipe to begin with if you are new at making unsalted cultured vegetables the “body ecology” way.
+I named this recipe Garden Blend because it contains three ingredients …. cabbage, carrots, culture starter.
+Don’t let simplicity fool you!
 This potent, probiotic-rich food has the ability to kick-start near any “gut engine” back into gear and have you digesting like a rock star ✨

 A colorful mixture to light up your taste-buds.

-Unsalted cultured vegetables are known to knock out the toughest pathogenic bacteria, yeast, and viruses living in your body.
-Personally, I discovered this amazing food when I had a stubborn case of yeast overgrowth that most days had me keeled over in pain whether from bloating or discomfort in my gut.
-A friend (who thought I was pregnant because I was so bloated!!) lent me a book called Body Ecology Diet (B.E.D) with a chapter on unsalted cultured food.
-I was hooked.
+Unsalted cultured vegetables a.k.a “cv’s” can knock out the toughest pathogenic bacteria, yeast, and viruses living in the body.
+I discovered this amazing food when I had a stubborn case of yeast overgrowth that had me keeled over in pain from intense bloating in my gut.
+A friend, who thought I was pregnant I was so bloated, lent me a book Body Ecology Diet (B.E.D) with a chapter on unsalted cultured food.
+I was hooked!

-Cv’s was the missing piece to my healing plan.
-I felt floored in gratefulness for I had struggled for years with digestive issues.
-Years now have passed and I still make this recipe along with Purple Potion, which is loved by kids of all ages to keep the inner ecosystem in balanced good shape 🙂
+Cultured vegetables were the missing piece to my healing plan.
+I felt floored in gratefulness for I had struggled years with digestive issues.
+Five years have since passed and still make this is the recipe along with Purple Potion that I make regularly because is loved by kids of all ages.
+Of course they don’t need to know that eating this one food has the potential to keep the inner ecosystem in balanced good shape 🙂

 Every time you eat, you either feed or fight disease.